tataratat/releso/docs/source/mini_example.rst

     }

 The geometry is defined by a shape and by the actions that arise out of this shape.
 In this case the most basic shape definition ReLeSO offers is used.
 The shape is only defined by a list of control points.
 In this example each control point exists in two dimensions, where the second dimension is fixed in place.
-For the first dimension each control point is bounded by [-3,3] with a starting value of 0.0.
+For the first dimension each control point is bounded by :math:`[-3,3]` with a starting value of 0.0.

 The actions that arise out of this shape can either be discrete or continuous actions.
 In this case discrete actions are chosen.
 This means that for each movable dimension, for each control point, two actions are defined.
 One to increase the value and one to decrease the value.
 This means that his example has 10 actions.
 The step length of the actions are not directly defined here, so it uses default value which means the step length is 1/10 of the range of the parameter, in this case 3/5.

-The last item *actions_based_observation*, defines that the observations should also include the current location of the movable control points.
+The last item ``actions_based_observation``, defines that the observations should also include the current location of the movable control points.

 SPOR
 ~~~~